HoodedUnicorn/ArduinoHC05App/README.md

 :pencil2: Make an app that can connect to the HC05 via Bluetooth. <br>
 :pencil2: Make it so that it can send data to the HC05 to turn LED on or off.

-<h2> NPM Packages :factory: </h2>
+<h2> NPM Packages :factory:📦 </h2>

- While there's a package on npm, I don't know how it got there.<br> It was an early release that contained some files that shouldn't be there (sensitive wise).
-It has since been deprecated. <br>
+ ~~While there's a package on npm, I don't know how it got there.<br> It was an early release that contained some files that shouldn't be there (sensitive~~ ~~wise).
+It has since been deprecated.<br>~~
- In the future I hope that I can manage to get it to upload to the npm registry, but I get a load of errors. <br>
+ <br> ❗ NPM package in npmjs has been deleted. it had no purpose yet. <br>
- ❗ NPM package in npmjs has been deleted. it had no purpose yet.
+ <br>In the future I hope that I can manage to get it to upload to the npm registry, but I get a load of errors.:factory::x: <br>

 <h2> Project Issues :wrench: </h2>